Papurudoragon/bountyforone/README.md

 ```
 options:
   -h, --help            show this help message and exit
-  -u URL, --url URL     Enter the domain name for the target (e.g example.com)
+  -u URL, --url URL     Enter the domain name for the target [e.g example.com]
-  -l URL, --list URL    runs commands on a list of targets, (this uses output of -s so run that if you dont have that output already)
+  -l URL, --list URL    runs command(s) on a list of targets [specify a file path]
-  -s, --subdomains      first discover subdomains and/or apex domains (if -ax), then run options against discovered subdomains
+  -s, --subdomains      grab subdomains for a given domain
-  -ls --live-subdomains first discover subdomains then send requests and report on the subdomains that respond back
+  -ls --live-subdomains verify the status of a domain or file of doamins
-  -ax, --apex           Grab apex domains (include this option to also run options against discovered apex domains)
+  -ax, --apex           Grab apex domains of a domain for file of domains
-  -td, --tech-detection run technnology detection against a single url (or discovere and run against apex and/or subdomains if -s is selected)
+  -td, --tech-detection run technnology detection against a single url or list of domains
-  -p, --port            basic port scan on subdomains, apex, or url
+  -p, --port            basic port scan on url or list of domains
-  -vs, --vulnscan       basic vuln scan on subdomains, apex, or url
+  -vs, --vulnscan       basic vuln scan on url or list of domains
-  -sp, --spider         basic spider on subdomains, apex, or url
+  -sp, --spider         basic spider on url or list of domains
-  -as, --asn            grab asn information
+  -as, --asn            grab asn information for url or list of domains
   ```